 Specify that the contractor shall properly store and protect reinforcing steel to minimize contamination (mud, grease, corrosion) on the construction site prior to its placement.

 Specify that all American Concrete Institute (ACI) and the Concrete Reinforcing Steel Institute (CRSI) recommendations involving the placement of and field cutting or bending of concrete reinforcing will be strictly enforced.

-Consult the Project Manager the use of fibrous reinforcing on the project.
+Consult the Project Manager about the use of fibrous reinforcing on the project.

 Provide for a testing laboratory to be engaged by either the Owner or the A/E, to perform any testing deemed necessary by the designer.
 Coordinate the procurement of these testing services with the Project Manager.